jax-ml/jax/docs/investigating_a_regression.md

 ## Hourly investigation.

-This does a checkout of JAX and XLA at each hour between the 2 dates, rebuild everything and run the test.
+This does a checkout of JAX and XLA at each hour between the 2 dates, rebuilds everything and runs the test.
 The scripts are structured differently.
 We start the working container and keep it.
-Then inside it, we only trigger incremental XLA build except for the first build.
+Then inside it, we only trigger incremental XLA builds except for the first build.
 So it is much faster after the first iteration.

 - test_runner2.sh: